peter-howell/DL-sentiment-analysis/README.md

 # DS3010-Final
 Final project for DS3010: Computational Data Intelligence.
 Our big focus was on our task 2, creating a neural network for sentiment analysis.
+We hope that this repository is easily accessible and can be easily adapted to the needs of others.

 ## Task 2 Information: